jgv/area/readme.md

 Area uses public domain data and does not rely on any external services (the internets).
 Usage is meant to be more lightweight than the Geocoder gem.

+## Our fork

+This fork of Area uses data from [Geonames](http://www.geonames.org) to populate zipcode data.
+We've dropped timezone data.

 ## Installation

 In your gemfile: `gem 'area'`